run-llama/llama-hub/README.md

 ```

-## How to add a loader
+## How to add a loader or tool

-Adding a loader simply requires forking this repo and making a Pull Request.
-The Loader Hub website will update automatically.
+Adding a loader or tool simply requires forking this repo and making a Pull Request.
+The Llama Hub website will update automatically.
 However, please keep in the mind the following guidelines when making your PR.

 ### Step 0: Setup virtual environment, install Poetry and dependencies